veillette/physics-book/contents/ch19EnergyStoredInCapacitors.md

 ### Section Summary

-* Capacitors are used in a variety of devices, including defibrillators, microelectronics such as calculators, and flash lamps, to supply energy.
+* Capacitors are used in a variety of devices, including defibrillators, microelectronics such as calculators, and flashlamps, to supply energy.
 * The energy stored in a capacitor can be expressed in three ways:

   <div class="equation" >